-It’s easy to look at your options for Live video and think that Facebook is enough, but that just isn’t so — not to say that Facebook Live isn’t important.
+It’s easy to look at your Live video options and think that Facebook is enough, but that just isn’t so — not to say that Facebook Live isn’t important.
 It definitely is.

-But people watch more than 1 billion hours of YouTube every day.
+But people watch billions of hours of YouTube every day.

 That means not using YouTube Live is like holding onto a winning lotto ticket until it expires.
 You wouldn’t do that, right?

 Live video is such an effective marketing method that I believe everyone should be using it.

 So I’m going to show you how to set up and effectively use YouTube Live to grow your business and convert viewers into leads.

 The good news is that you can start producing effective Live content in a matter of minutes.